yast/yast-installation/doc/SELF_UPDATE.md

 way is to store the configuration into an YAML file and load it when restarting the installer.
 See the [example](https://github.com/yast/yast-installation/pull/367/files#diff-4c91d6424e08c9bef9237f7d959fc0c2R48) in the `inst_complex_welcome` client.

+## Error handling

+Errors during the installer update are handled as described below:

+* If network is not available, the installer update will be skipped.
+* If the network is configured but the installer updates repository or the registration server are not reachable:
+  * in a regular installation/upgrade, YaST2 will offer the possibility to check/adjust the network configuration.
+  * in an AutoYaST installation/upgrade, a warning will be shown.
+* If the updates repository is found but it is empty or not valid:
+  * in the case that the URL was specified by the user (using the *SelfUpdate* boot option or through the *self_update_url* element in an AutoYaST profile), an error message will be shown.
+  * if the URL was not specified by the user, the installer will skip the update process (it will assume that no updates are available).
+* If something goes wrong trying to fetch and apply the update, the user will be notified.